gguev/layluh/README.md

 *NOTE: you will need your own Google, Twitch, and Vimeo API keys for the app to work

 ## Updates
-The updated and ported version (using Next.js and TypeScript) of Layluh (now called Goomba) is [here](https://github.com/gguev/goomba-v2).
+The updated and ported version (Goomba, built with Next.js and TypeScript) is [here](https://github.com/gguev/goomba-v2).